Heralding entangled optical photons from a microwave quantum processor: Simulation of Bell-state preparation

 Here, $\gamma = \gamma_0 + \gamma_b$ is the total decay rate of the mechanical mode with $\gamma_0$ the coupling to the millikelvin fridge bath.
 The driving term includes the steady-state occupation $n_b$ of the laser-induced thermal bath, the fraction $\delta$ of the hot thermal bath that is slow to turn on, and the turn-on rate $\gamma_s$ of the hot bath.
+When the optical pump is turned off, the transducer will cool down towards the ground state at a rate $\gamma_0$ \cite{meenehan_pulsed_2015}.